jefreybulla/react-challenges/README.md

 ```

 ## Secrets
-Create an `.env` file to add secrets.
+In the root directory create an `.env` file  to add secrets.
 For example:
 ```
 REACT_APP_EXCHANGE_RATE_BASE_URL=my-url
 ```